ddl-wasanthag/domino-model-monitoring/README.md

 }
 ```

+**Step3:**

+Test the model using the model API tester and curl.

-### Create Data capture client to capture prediction data
+### Capture prediction data
+Prediction data is a combination of the inputs to the model and the predictions that are output from the model.
+Inputs are the values of the features that were input as API requests into the Model API.
+When you incorporate a Domino-provided data capture library in your Model API code, Domino automatically captures the prediction data.

+The data ingestion client is part of the Domino Standard Environment (DSE) with the latest version of the client library.
+The client library records prediction data for deployed models.

+You can read more on Domino data capture client here, https://docs.dominodatalab.com/en/latest/user_guide/93e5c0/set-up-prediction-capture/

+**Step1:**

-Open 2-Prediction_Test.ipynb, and run all cells to test the functionality of the instrumentation
+Open 2-Prediction_Test.ipynb, and run all cells to test the functionality of the prediction function and prediction capture.

 ### Generate Predictions
-Use a data-generation program to populate predictions so that we can see how the model monitor is performing.
+In this section we will use a data-generation program to populate predictions so that we can see how the model monitor is performing.

+**Step1:**

 Open 3-model_api_caller.ipynb.
 Update MODEL_API_URL and MODEL_API_KEY (the access token) to match your newly published Model API. (you can find this in the overview tab of model API -> click on Python)

+**Step2:**

-Update iterations if you need to Run all cells (note that nothing will be displayed)
+Update iterations to specify the number of predictions yoy want to generate.
+Run all cells (note that nothing will be displayed).

+This will create a prediction_data folder inside the project dataset and will store the prediction data.

+(NOTE: this may take up to 10 minutes to populate the prediction data in the dataset)

 ### Configure Data Drift Monitoring
 For the Model API, enable monitoring by selecting the training set to track drift against.